-Today feels like the apocalypse with all of the news filled with gloom and doom about Novel Coronavirus (COVID-19).
-It’s been one of those days for me – you know – when you’re feeling fear and anxiety and just down about things.
-But I am blessed because a friend randomly showed up with a delightful gift.
-He told me he went into a local liquor store and asked for a “top shelf Czech liquor product” and the man at the liquor store sold him a beautiful bottle of R. Jelinek’s Pear Williams Pear Brandy (or hruškovice as it’s called in Czech).
+Wat a surprise!
+I am blessed because a friend randomly showed up with a delightful gift.
+He told me he went into a local liquor store and asked for a “top shelf Czech liquor product,” and the man at the liquor store sold him a beautiful bottle of R. Jelinek’s Pear Williams Pear Brandy (or hruškovice as it’s called in Czech).

-I’m happy to discover that this isn’t a Czech label that is made elsewhere – this is actually distilled and bottled by Rudolf Jelinek Distilleries and is an actual product of Czech Republic.
-A taste of HOME at a time when flights are cancelled and I cannot be there.
+I’m happy to discover that this isn’t a Czech label that is made elsewhere – this is actually distilled and bottled by Rudolf Jelinek Distilleries and is an actual product of the Czech Republic.
+A taste of HOME coming just at the right time.

 Pear Williams Pear Brandy is made in Vizovice, which is a town in the Zlín Region, in the Vizovice Highlands.
 It has a population of around 4,800 inhabitants.
 This part of Bohemia is where Slivovice was born.
 According to old manuscripts and ledgers from the 17th Century, there were approximately seventy thousand (70,000) plum trees known to be in existence at the time in the area surrounding Vizovice.
 In fact, so abundant was the fruit that the area was known as The Valley of Plums.

 The very first market in the United States for R. Jelinek Slivovitz was in New York.
-An old ad from American Wine and Liquor Journal dated January of 1935 shows the product.
+An old American Wine and Liquor Journal ad dated January 1935 shows the product.

 Packed in a lovely 750 ml. bottle with 42% alcohol, this pear brandy is 84 proof.

-After an afternoon of tasting it both plain as well in several cocktails, I have to admit – it’s my new favorite indulgence.
+After an afternoon of tasting it both plain and in several cocktails, I must admit – it’s my new favorite indulgence.
 The best part is that you can sip a good pear brandy straight from the glass because brandy has long been a clever way of preserving excess fruit that would otherwise rot.
 Because the pears are picked at the peak of ripeness, the finished spirit has an incredible aromatic pear essence.
-After doing some in depth research, I found that it takes roughly 30 pounds of fresh fruit to make each bottle!
+After doing some in-depth research, I found that it takes roughly 30 pounds of fresh fruit to make each bottle!

-Depending on the time of year, the special variety of Pear Williams pears are sourced from three different continents.
+Depending on the time of year, the special variety of Pear Williams pears is sourced from three different continents.
 (You’ll learn why a bit later in this post.)
-Then, using the very same methods of production which have been handed down for over 5 generations, R. Jelinek master distillers create a fragrant and delicious product which truly has an exquisite aroma and taste, and it’s even Kosher!
+Then, using the same methods of production handed down for over five generations, R. Jelinek master distillers create a fragrant and delicious product that truly has an exquisite aroma and taste, and it’s even Kosher!

 Believe it or not, it was the Jews from Eastern Europe who adopted Slivovice and Hruškovice as their national alcoholic beverage.
 This factor, supported by huge Eastern European immigration in the 20th century, was crucial to spreading the voice of fruit spirits around the world.
-Without them plum and pear brandy would likely be confined to its local boundaries.
-But mass emigration after the World Wars took them to America, Australia and Israel.
-The young generations were drinking both Slivovice and Hruškovice and they were spreading the word about it.
-Pear brandy and plum brandy with their specific aroma, taste, and clarity easily made their way to non-Jewish consumers.
+Plum and pear brandy would likely be confined to its local boundaries without them.
+But mass emigration after the World Wars took them to America, Australia, and Israel.
+The young generations were drinking both Slivovice and Hruškovice, and they were spreading the word about it.
+With their specific aroma, taste, and clarity, Pear brandy and plum brandy easily made their way to non-Jewish consumers.

 So how does it taste?